sj0rs1/3ds-rhythmgame/README.md

 - Open the LÖVE Potion app on your Homebrew Launcher

 ## Controls
-- Click → Left Shoulder / Q
+- Click → Any button